4 Takeaways For Adopting eUICC/eSIM Based Connectivity

 There is a wide range of cellular modules to choose from.
 Cellular modules from the vendors like Quectel, SIMCom, Ublox, Telit, Thales, etc. are needed for any IoT device to get connected to a cellular network.

-Think about your short-term, mid-term and long-term business requirements.
-Do not build a product primarily focussed on technology, business case and business strategy comes first, technology is just an enabler to deliver that strategy.
-If you are building an IoT device with service aimed at your local country, then you are operating without the business plan to reach out to foreign clients.
+Think about your short-term, mid-term, and long-term business requirements.
+Do not build a product primarily focused on technology.
+Business case and business strategy come first, technology is just an enabler to deliver that strategy.
+If you are building an IoT device with a service aimed at your local country, then you are operating without the business plan to reach out to foreign clients.

 Various connectivity service providers offer different pricing options.
 Firstly, fixed monthly costs for each active SIM regardless of data / SMS consumption.
 This cost relates to SIM management, network resources linked to the cellular network and the corresponding connectivity profiles reserved for your SIM card.
 Secondly, there are offers that include minimum monthly consumption regardless of how much data has been consumed.
 Thirdly the data consumption that is often referred to as megabyte (MB) per month, but also high consumption cases where Gigabyte (GB) or Terabyte (TB) usages are common.
 Some connectivity service providers also offer pooled data usage packages which can be shared among the SIM cards included in the bundle/pool.
 Finally, there are both prepaid and postpaid options, where often the prepaid options have cost savings.

 - First, estimate your data consumption per SIM per month.

 - Your geographical needs such as local, regional or global